binast/binjs-ref/FORMAT.md

 ## Relationship with EcmaScript grammar

-A binjs file is meant to convey the exact same AST as the EcmaScript grammar, with a different concrete syntax, optimized for being parsed by a machine, rather than a human being.
+A BinJs file is meant to convey the exact same AST as the EcmaScript grammar, with a different concrete syntax, optimized for being parsed by a machine, rather than a human being.

-A guideline is that a conversion from a syntactically valid js file to a binjs file and back to a syntactically valid js file should always be possible and will only ever lose
+A guideline is that a conversion from a syntactically valid js file to a BinJs file and back to a syntactically valid js file should always be possible and will only ever lose
 - comments (including sourcemaps);